wp-plugins/wp-easycart/readme.txt

 * Updated process for backup of connection settings.
 = 1.0.6 =
 * Admin console update for some product option quantity and imagery bugs.
 Also updated database calls to fallback if wordpress is not setup completely.
+= 1.0.7 =
+* Added refunding to the paypal IPN listener.

 == Upgrade Notice ==